Library News Archive From December 2025

 The answer: Different, very different.

-The Berkeley History Room at Central is open Wednesdays from 10am-1pm, and by appointment: libraryhistoryroom@berkeleyca.gov.
+The Berkeley History Room at Central is open Wednesdays from 10 am - 1 pm and by appointment: libraryhistoryroom@berkeleyca.gov.

 Your history awaits.